openwrt/packages/CONTRIBUTING.md

 ### If you have commit access:

+* Preferably have someone else merge your own changes (commits) so that at least four eyes have seen it.
 * Do NOT use git push --force.
 * Do NOT commit to other maintainer's packages without their consent.
 * Use Pull Requests if you are unsure and to suggest changes to other maintainers.